scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

    * **The restart count of each pod in the `RESTARTS` column.** Confirm the counts match the restart counts that you wrote down before performing the backup

    **If any of the two values are different, you must retry the backup operation from the beginning.** The reason for the different values may be caused by some pods being added or restarted while performing the backup.
 In such case, those pods will run in the `unpause` state.
 Pods in the `unpause` state will cause the backup data to be transactionally inconsistent.
-8. **(Amazon DynamoDB only)** If you use the PITR feature in DynamoDB, you will need to perform additional steps to create a backup because the feature restores data with another name table by using PITR.
+8. **(Amazon DynamoDB only)** If you use the PITR feature of DynamoDB, you will need to perform additional steps to create a backup because the feature restores data with another name table by using PITR.
 For details on the additional steps after creating the exact period in which you can restore the data, please see [Restore databases in a Kubernetes environment](./RestoreDatabase.md#amazon-dynamodb).

 ## Back up multiple databases